Liability insurance: Occurrence v. claims-made policies

-Claims-made policies enable insurers to again sharply limit their own long-term liability on each policy and in turn, to close their books on policies and record a profit.
+Claims-made policies enable insurers to again sharply limit their own long-term liability on each policy and, in turn, to close their books on policies and record a profit.
 Hence, such policies are much more affordable than occurrence policies and are very popular for that reason.
 Of course, claims-made policies shift the burden to insureds to immediately report new claims to insurers.
 They also force insureds to become more proactive about risk management and finding ways to control their own long-tail liability.

 Claims-made policies often include strict clauses that require insureds to report even potential claims and that combine an entire series of related acts into a single claim.
-This puts insureds in a position of trading off timely reporting of every "potential" claim (i.e., every slip-and-fall on their premises), even if those never ripen into actual lawsuits, and thereby protect their right to coverage, at the expense of making themselves look more risky and driving up their own insurance premiums.
+This puts insureds in a position of trading off timely reporting of every “potential” claim (i.e., every slip-and-fall on their premises), even if those never ripen into actual lawsuits, and thereby protects their right to coverage, at the expense of making themselves look more risky and driving up their insurance premiums.
 Or they can wait until they actually get sued, but then they run the risk that the claim will be denied because it should have been reported back when the underlying accident first occurred.

 Claims-made coverage also makes it harder for insureds to switch insurers, as well as to wind up and shut down their operations.
-It is possible to purchase "tail coverage" for such situations, but only at premiums much higher than for conventional claims-made policies, since the insurer is being asked to re-assume the kind of liabilities which claims-made policies were intended to push to insureds to begin with.
+It is possible to purchase “tail coverage” for such situations, but only at premiums much higher than for conventional claims-made policies, since the insurer is being asked to re-assume the kind of liabilities that claims-made policies were intended to push to insureds to begin with.

 Not surprisingly, insureds recognized what the insurance industry was up to in trying to use claims-made policies to push a substantial amount of risk back to insureds, and claims-made coverage was the subject of extensive litigation in several countries throughout the 1970s, 1980s, and 1990s.
 This led to important decisions of the U.S. Supreme Court in 1978 and 1993 and of the Supreme Court of Canada in 1993.

 Retained limits and SIRs

-One way for businesses to cut down their liability insurance premiums is to negotiate a policy with a retained limit or self-insured retention (SIR), which is somewhat like a deductible.
-With such policies, the insured is essentially agreeing to self-insure and self-defend for smaller claims, and to tender and demand a defense only for liability claims that exceed a certain value.
+One way for businesses to cut down their liability insurance premiums is to negotiate a policy with a retained limit or self-insured retention (SIR), which is similar to a deductible.
+With such policies, the insured is essentially agreeing to self-insure and self-defend for smaller claims and to tender and demand a defense only for liability claims that exceed a certain value.
 However, writing such insurance is itself risky for insurers.
-The California Courts of Appeal have held that primary insurers on policies with a SIR must still provide an "immediate, 'first dollar' defense" (subject, of course, to their right to later recover the SIR amount from the insured) unless the policy expressly imposes exhaustion of the SIR as a precondition to the duty to defend.
+The California Courts of Appeal have held that primary insurers on policies with a SIR must still provide an “immediate, 'first dollar' defense” (subject, of course, to their right to later recover the SIR amount from the insured) unless the policy expressly imposes exhaustion of the SIR as a precondition to the duty to defend.